-The Norwich 20 Group has a firmly established regional art presence with active involvement by its selected members, including monthly discussion meetings and topical presentations by invited artists, members and licentiates.
+Norwich 20 Group has a firmly established regional art presence with active involvement by its selected members, including monthly discussion meetings and topical presentations by invited artists, members and licentiates.

 As well as the meetings, talks and exhibitions, the group liaises with Norwich University of the Arts, and graduates are asked to join the group each year as licentiate members.
 The group runs a weekly life drawing workshop and has an annual exhibition, also displaying large format and experimental works within group exhibitions.
-Work shown here is from the summer 2016 show in the Undercroft.

-Membership currently stands at just under ninety and criteria for membership are the quality of art work and commitment to the group, and participation in events and activities, as well as exhibitions.
+Criteria for membership are the quality of art work and commitment to the group, and participation in events and activities, as well as exhibitions.

 Existing members are eligible to propose new members for election based on submission of their current work, a prospective member also needs another member to second their nomination.
 The membership selection meetings are held annually in May – it is suggested that prospective members attend meetings regularly to show work at ‘open meetings’ described above – when all are welcome to bring work along, and establish contact with group members.

 Due to Covid-19 restrictions meetings were on hold since March 2020, and have resumed from September 2021.

 More information about the history of the group can be found on our Wikipedia page:

 1) What personal information do we collect?
 Name, address,

 2) How do we collect it?
 From membership application forms and

 renewal of subscriptions.
 Also from changes notified by members